Britain sets out next steps to green its financial system

-LONDON, March 30 (Reuters) - Britain's finance ministry set out plans on Thursday to meet its target of becoming the world's first net-zero aligned financial centre, proposing measures to stamp out so-called green-washing in financial markets.
+LONDON, March 30 (Reuters) - Britain's finance ministry set out plans on Thursday to meet its target of becoming the world's first net-zero aligned financial centre, proposing measures to stamp out so-called greenwashing in financial markets and channel cash into sustainable projects.

 The ministry said in an update to its Green Finance Strategy "we will ensure market participants have the information and tools they need to align to our climate and nature goals".